MichielvNederpelt/TMD-ASSIGN-2/README.md

 The predictor takes as input the vector for each instance in a batch and predicts a label for it.
 The output is expected to be a score for each possible label and the computed loss.

 # Evaluation:
+After running evaluation.py, one can see precision, recall and F-scores for each argument class and predicates.
+The macro-average weight shows a performance of 0.457 (F-score).
+Recall is 0.62, which means that 62% of relevant items were retrieved.
+Precision, however, is 0.40 which means that of the retrieved elements 40% is classified correctly.

+### Error analysis test set: